 6. Lower East Side Tenement Museum

 Learn more about what life was like for immigrants living in the Lower East Side decades ago.
-But there’s no wondering around here, the museum only offers guided tours.
+But there’s no wandering around here, the museum only offers guided tours.

 7. Metropolitan Museum of Art